What are the recommended internet settings?

 - Because each device is fighting for bandwidth, Quality of Service (QoS) can be implemented to dedicate bandwidth to phones during periods when internet usage may be saturating your connection.

-The average time it takes packets (audio) to travel from Point A (phone) to Point B (Jive Cloud) and back.
+The average time it takes packets (audio) to travel from Point A (phone) to Point B (the GoToConnect cloud) and back.
 Many people, including internet service providers (ISP), only consider bandwidth when evaluating internet speeds.
 However, that is only half the picture.
 Bandwidth only shows how much internet traffic that can be pushed through; where latency shows how fast that traffic arrives at its destination.
 Think about driving on the freeway.
 Bandwidth represents the number of lanes that are available—if you have more lanes, more traffic can be pushed through and the likelihood of a traffic jam is reduced.
 Latency represents how fast you drive—it doesn’t matter how many lanes there are if other things are slowing you down (inclement weather, gravel, potholes, etc.).

 - Requirement: <100ms, use a ping test to analyze latency.